adamjberg/devtails.xyz/_drafts/randy/2022-07-24-how-10-second-video.md

 As itemized, note it does not take long to burn through an 8 hour shift when poking around with creative ideas and elements.
 Over the course of any project, an editor might view the creative bits whole or in part dozens of times.
 You rarely buy the first shoes you try on - in video, everything has to be tried and tested to fit in length and style before you can walk away.

 Experience will teach you not to overkill your project mission - right from the creative concept.
 Do the mental math up front so the equation adds up at the end of the day.
 Order your shot list tasks in order of importance – if you fall behind, drop non-critical elements from the timeline.
-If you get ahead of schedule, try a few tricks and learn new techniques that will add arrows to your skill quiver.
+If you get ahead of schedule, try a few tricks and [learn new techniques](https://www.adobe.com/creativecloud/video/discover/video-production.html{:target="_blank"}) that will add arrows to your skill quiver.

+**INSPIRATION IS WHERE IT'S AT**

 As this story crossed over the 1000 word target, the Big Idea had not yet appeared in mind for the accompanying video clip.
 Sometimes the hardest part about a simple 10-second video is just staring at the black screen, and it just stares back.
-A quick search through stock video clips triggered a couple of ideas, and the video was done before dark.

-For this element of surprise, perhaps we shall add a special line item to our task list:
+A quick search through a few stock video clips on hand triggered a couple of ideas.
+With a simple outline and short shot list, the video was done in a few hours.
+For this element of surprise, perhaps we shall add a bonus line item to our task list:

      ??:??
 Search For Art-official Intelligence